Rick's Free Auto Repair Advice

 What high or low LTFT trims mean

-A high LTFT, +10% to +25%, means the ECM constantly adds more fuel due to a vacuum/gasket leak (unmetered air enters the engine, forcing the ECM to add more fuel to get a balanced air/fuel mixture).
-Or, it could mean the system’s fuel pressure is low and the ECM is forcing a longer fuel injector opening time to compensate.
+A high LTFT (+10% to +25%) indicates the ECM is constantly adding more fuel due to a vacuum/gasket leak (unmetered air enters the engine, forcing the ECM to add more fuel to maintain a balanced air/fuel mixture).
+Or, it could mean the system’s fuel pressure is low, and the ECM is forcing a longer fuel injector opening time to compensate.

 A high negative LTFT, -10% to -25%, could be caused by a stuck open fuel injector that’s allowing too much fuel into the engine.
-In that case, the ECM would try to cut back on injector opening time.
+In that case, the ECM would try to reduce injector opening time.

 Negative fuel trim causes